-It is important that the ANZSCO is accurate, so that it can be used to properly understand and support workforce needs.
-Occupations in the ANZSCO are included in the census to gather information about the workforce.
+It is important that the OSCA is accurate, so it can be used to properly understand and support workforce needs.
+Occupations in the OSCA are included in the census to gather information about the workforce.
 This information is then used to inform decisions made by all levels of government in Australia, including about industry support, workforce strategies, taxation arrangements, apprenticeships and traineeships, skilled migration lists and more.

 Skills Insight Submissions

 During each round of consultations, Skills Insight worked to support our stakeholders to provide input either directly through the ABS website or by contributing to a submission being prepared by Skills Insight.
-This included work to help stakeholders understand the ANZSCO and how it impacts them.
+This included work to help stakeholders understand the classification of occupations and how it impacts them.

-Our submissions were based on our interactions with stakeholders and the way the qualifications framework interacts with ANZSCO classifications.
+Our submissions were based on our interactions with stakeholders and the way the qualifications framework interacts with the classifications.

 You can download the Skills Insight submissions below.

-What is ANZSCO and why is it important?
+What is OSCA and why is it important?

-The Australian and New Zealand Standard Classification of Occupations (ANZSCO) is a method of classifying occupations within the Australian and New Zealand labour markets.
+The Occupation Standards Classification Australia (OSCA) is a method of classifying occupations within the Australian labour market.

 The Australian Bureau of Statistics (ABS) assigns each occupation a title, description and skill level.
-These occupations are then included in the census to collect information about the workforce.
+By organising occupations into a classification system, researchers are able to collect, analyse and publish meaningful statistics about the workforce.

-This information is then used by all levels of government in Australia to inform which job roles receive government support and the kind of support they need.
+One place the occupation classification is used is the census, which is used by all levels of government in Australia to inform which job roles receive government support and the kind of support they need.

-The data collected in the ANZSCO provides guidance for decision making related to:
+The data collected in the OSCA provides guidance for decision making related to:

 • listing occupations for skilled migration visa programs